 Balance of Power has long been a principle in society and government but was most explicit in the Constitution of the United States.
-The House, the Senate, the President, and Supreme Court, and Sovereign States were supposed to balance each other's human avarice and keep their combined activities within limits by each blocking the other's excesses.
+The House, the Senate, the President, and Supreme Court, and Sovereign States were supposed to balance each other's avarice and keep their activities within limits by each blocking the other's excesses.

 This balance was compromised in 1913 when Amendment 17 provided for direct election of Senators, and the Income Tax and Federal Reserve were passed.
 This left both the House and Senate responsible to the same urban majority rather than split power between the elected Representatives and the State appointed Senators.
 The States were left with little influence over their Federal creation.
 The new tax and money power gave the Federal government unlimited resources to buy votes and reward supporters.
 Federal programs have grown exponentially ever since.

 This result would have been no surprise to the Founders because governments throughout history have grown out-of-control until stopped by failure or violence.
 Tyrants will slowly expand their overreach hoping that we will not notice and accept their new "settled law".

 So who enforces the Constitution when the entire government is cooperating in the excess?
 Notice that the Supreme Court has become just nine more politicians.